How to Fix Audio Not Working After Windows 11 22H2 Update?

 Allow the Device Manager to search for drivers

-5. Follow the on-screen instructions to proceed and then restart your computer.
-If the error persists, then follow steps 1-3 again.
+5. Follow any on-screen instructions, then restart your computer.
+If the error continues, repeat steps 1-3.

-6. This time, choose Let me pick from a list of available drivers on my computer.
+6. This time, select Let me pick from a list of available drivers on my computer.

 7. Choose High Definition Audio Device and install it.

-8. Finally, restart your computer and check if the issue is resolved.
+8. Restart your computer to see if the issue has been fixed.

-1. Access the Audio and inputs section as we described below.
+1. Go to the Audio inputs and outputs section as described earlier.

-3. In the Properties dialog, head over to the Drivers tab and click on the Roll Back Driver button.
+3. In the Properties dialog, go to the Driver tab and click on Roll Back Driver.

 Roll back the driver